vtst/google-apps-scripts/VtstGApi/README.md

 ## License

-This library is distributed under the terms of the [GNU LGPL, version 2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
+This library is distributed under the terms of the [MIT license](../LICENSE).